PolkaCowboy/Polka-Survival/README.md

 # Installation

 1. Install [ScriptHookRDR2DotNet-V2](https://github.com/Halen84/ScriptHookRDR2DotNet-V2)
-2. Dowloand [the latest release](https://github.com/PolkaCowboy/Polka-Survival/releases) and extract the contents of the zip file into your `RedDeadRedemption2` install folder. the `.dll` and `.ini` need to end up in `../RedDeadRedemption2/scripts/`
+2. Dowload [the latest release](https://github.com/PolkaCowboy/Polka-Survival/releases) and extract the contents of the zip file into your `RedDeadRedemption2` install folder. the `.dll` and `.ini` need to end up in `../RedDeadRedemption2/scripts/`

 That should be it!
 You should see a message pop up sayinf **Polka Survival Activated** if everything is correct.